Lynn-Quantum-Optics/Summer-2024/lab_notebook.markdown

 Finishing recalibratin phi plus with the BCQWP.
 First changed CQP from -14.6871 to -14.1537, then UVHWP changed from -112.0104611045436 to -112.41754451550933, lastly we changed the PCC from -0.2105263157894739 to -0.3157894736842106.
 This resulted in a purity of 94.3

+# 6/24/2024
+MP: Lev, Stu

+9:00 Laser on.
+Beginning with running stu_sweep which will give us a state of the form 1+e^ix /2?kjix